RezaYM/rezaym.github.io/_pages/cnvxopt.md

 * *Relative Interior* of set $$C$$: Points of $$C$$ which which belong to the intersection ball with radius $$r>0$$ centering that point and $$\mathbb{aff} C$$:
 $$\mathbb{relint} C = \{x \in C \| B(x,r) \cap \mathbb{aff}C \text{ for some } r>0\},$$
 * *Relative Boundary* of set $$C$$: Closure of $$C \backslash \mathbb{relint} C$$.
+* Notes:
+  * Interior of a set is considered w.r.t. the whole spece of $$\mathbb{R}^n$$.
+The interior of a flat disk in 3 dimensional space is empty.
+  * The Relative interior is considered w.r.t. the space restricted to affine hull of the set.
+The relative interior of a flat disk in 3 dimensional space is the disk itself (excluding the edge).
+  * The boundary of a set is considered w.r.t. the whole spece of $$\mathbb{R}^n$$.
+The boundary of a flat disk is the flat disk itself.
+  * The relative boundary is defined w.r.t. the affine hull.
+The relative boundary of a flat disk is the edge of the disk.